NadimGhaznavi/Db4E/index.md

 ---

-### db4e_git.sh
+### db4e-git.sh

-The *db4e_git.sh* utility is responsible for pushing files to GitHub where they are picked up by the JavaScript code and rendered into graphs and bar charts.
+The *db4e-git.sh* utility is responsible for pushing files to GitHub where they are picked up by the JavaScript code and rendered into graphs and bar charts.

 ---

-### restart_mining_services.sh
+### db4e-restart.sh

-The *restart_mining_services.sh* script executed once a day from a cron job.
+The *db4e-restart.sh* script executed once a day from a cron job.
 It performs the following sequenced actions:

 1. Restart the Monero XMR daemon which is responsible for running the full blockchain node.
 The node is part of the larger, distributed Monero XMR ecosystem.
 2. Restart my Mining Farm's P2Pool daemon.
 3. Restart the *db4e* P2Pool log file monitoring daemon.

 Additionally, each miner also has a cron job to restart the `xmrig` mining software.

-Basically, I restart all of my Mining farm's services on a daily basis.
+Best practice is to restart on a scheduled basis.

 ---